pirsch-analytics/pirsch-go-proxy/README.md

 ## Installation

 Download the latest release archive from the releases section on GitHub and extract it to your server.
 Create an API client (or several) on the Pirsch dashboard and edit the [config.toml](config/config.toml) file to suit your needs.
-You can then start the server.
+Then you can start the server.
 We recommend creating a systemd unit file or using Docker.
+The configuration path can be passed as the first application argument.

 ## Docker